Add and customize background images for your site’s page sections.

 Before you begin

-- Blog, events, and store sections don't support background content, but you can add a background color.
+• Blog, course, events, store, and video sections don't support background content, but you can add a background color.

-- If your section includes text or other content, ensure that it's still visible and readable in front of your background art.
+• If your section includes text or other content, ensure that it's still visible and readable in front of your background.
 To change the text color, use the font tweaks in that section's color theme.

-- Background images crop automatically based on the amount of content in the section and the size of the visitor's browser screen.
+• Background images crop automatically based on the amount of content in the section and the size of the visitor's browser screen.
 To choose how an image crops, use an image block.
-To learn how backround images appear on mobile, visit How will my site appear on mobile devices?
+To learn how background images appear on mobile, visit How will my site appear on mobile devices?

 Image formatting tips